Riding the Trend or Protecting Profits | Diamondback Energy Inc. (FANG)

 FANG’s Market Performance

-FANG stocks went up by 5.28% for the week, with a monthly drop of -4.69% and a quarterly performance of 27.79%, while its annual performance rate touched 153.84%.
-The volatility ratio for the week stands at 4.10% while the volatility levels for the past 30 days are set at 5.13% for Diamondback Energy Inc..
-The simple moving average for the period of the last 20 days is 5.98% for FANG stocks with a simple moving average of 65.39% for the last 200 days.
+FANG stocks went down by -1.97% for the week, with a monthly drop of -2.03% and a quarterly performance of 23.74%, while its annual performance rate touched 140.67%.
+The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 4.65% for Diamondback Energy Inc..
+The simple moving average for the period of the last 20 days is -2.04% for FANG stocks with a simple moving average of 50.56% for the last 200 days.

 Analysts’ Opinion of FANG

-Many brokerage firms have already submitted their reports for FANG stocks, with Evercore ISI repeating the rating for FANG by listing it as a “Outperform.”
-The predicted price for FANG in the upcoming period, according to Evercore ISI is $95 based on the research report published on April 07th of the current year 2021.
+Many brokerage firms have already submitted their reports for FANG stocks, with Goldman repeating the rating for FANG by listing it as a “Buy.”
+The predicted price for FANG in the upcoming period, according to Goldman is $99 based on the research report published on April 20th of the current year 2021.

+Scotiabank, on the other hand, stated in their research note that they expect to see FANG reach a price target of $86, previously predicting the price at $84.
+The rating they have provided for FANG stocks is “Sector Perform” according to the report published on April 15th, 2021.

-During the last 5 trading sessions, FANG rose by +5.28%, which changed the moving average for the period of 200-days by +95.33% in comparison to the 20-day moving average, which settled at $75.72.
-In addition, Diamondback Energy Inc. saw 65.99% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, FANG fell by -1.97%, which changed the moving average for the period of 200-days by +78.71% in comparison to the 20-day moving average, which settled at $75.76.
+In addition, Diamondback Energy Inc. saw 53.45% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading